 - The average cost of regulatory fines and penalties for non-compliance

-While your cyberdefense ROI isn’t a concrete number, it provides a great starting point and a general figure for understanding your cyberdefense spending.
+While your cyberdefense ROI may not be a concrete number, it provides a great starting point and a general figure for understanding your cyberdefense spending.

 What Exactly is a V-CISO and How Does it Benefit Your Organization?